Did General Ziaul Haq know his end was near?

 However, our family was kind of influential in our own way: religious leadership through madrassahs.

-My mother, Aapa Amtur Rasheed, ran a residential Madrassatul Banat in Faisalabad, which in early 1980’s was the largest residential facility in Pakistan for girls seeking Islamic studies in Quran, Hadith and Arabic grammar.
+My mother, Aapa Amtur Rasheed (born 1928), ran a residential Madrassatul Banat in Faisalabad, which in the early 1980’s was the largest residential facility in Pakistan for girls seeking Islamic studies in Quran, Hadith and Arabic grammar.
 Started in 1966, it is now an examination centre for the Wafaqul Madaris exam (equal to an MA degree) for girls.

 Until then, madaris were not used for domestic terrorism.
 These were merely places as an alternative platform for eduction, different from traditional schools and colleges.